 |Students build a broad learning programme from a range of chosen subjects.
 In each subject, they work towards Cambridge IGCSE, the world's most popular international qualification, for 14 to 16 year olds.||Two Years||14-16 Years|

 |Students develop the deep understanding and thinking skills they need for university.
 They work towards Cambridge International AS & A Level qualifications - giving them the choice to specialise, or study from a range of diverse subjects.||Two Years||16-19 Years|

-	Success in Cambridge qualifications often give students admission to the world’s best universities – in the US, Australia, Canada, Germany and beyond.
+Success in Cambridge qualifications often gives pupils admission to the world’s best universities – in the US, Australia, Canada, Germany and beyond.
 Cambridge qualifications are accepted and valued by universities around the world, including MIT, Harvard and Cambridge.

 Working with other people on a project they’ve designed together.
-So we make sure our programmes encourage students to develop the attributes of the Cambridge Learner – confident, responsible, reflective, innovative and engaged.
+So we make sure our programmes encourage pupils to develop the attributes of the Cambridge Learner – confident, responsible, reflective, innovative and engaged.